 But only you can plan, decide, and then… act.

 In the process of handling your finances, do you see the value of Algamish's dictum that "a part of all I earn is mine to keep"?

 From your earnings, will you pay yourself a portion first?

-No currency in the world has been backed by precious metals since the U.S. government "closed the gold window" in the 1970's.
-But the gold, silver, and copper used and saved thousands of years ago by the Babylonians, Greeks, Romans, Europeans, and North/South Americans who followed them is as relevant today as it was then.
+No currency in the world has been backed by precious metals since the U.S. government "closed the gold window" in the 1970s.
+But the gold, silver, and copper used and saved thousands of years ago by the Babylonians, Greeks, Romans, Europeans, and North/South Americans who followed them are as relevant today as it was then.